MSc in Advanced Materials Science and Engineering

 - For English Language requirements, please visit: English Language Requirement and accepted qualifications

-Modules and placement
+Modules and project

 |Core modules||Options - Choose 5|

-|Materials Characterisation||Advanced Biomaterials|
+|Material Characterisation||Advanced Biomaterials|

-|Materials Modelling||Advanced Structural Ceramics|
+|Materials Modelling||Advanced Engineering Alloys|

-|Ceramics and Glasses|
+|Ceramic and Glasses|

 |Electronic Structure and Optoelectronic Behaviour|

-|Polymers and composites|
+|Polymers and Composites|

 |Surfaces and Interfaces|